joshkalapos/joshkalapos.github.io/about/index.md

 I had taken the course my freshman fall and inherited it a year later when the former instructors graduated.
-Since then, my friends and I have taught this course to classes averaging around 15 students for the Spring 18, Fall 18 and now the Spring 19 semesters.
-The curriculum is primarily studying the inspirations that led to the creation of Star Wars and then also the effects that it has had on culture following each movie release
+Since then, my friends and I have taught this course to classes averaging around 15 students for the Spring 18, Fall 18, Spring 19 and now Fall 19 semesters.
+The curriculum is primarily studying the inspirations that led to the creation of Star Wars and then also the effects that it has had on culture following each movie release.

 <figure>
   <a href="/assets/img/about/StarWars_Stuco.png"><img src="/assets/img/about/StarWars_Stuco.png"></a>